Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 #### Hairbrush

 Also known as a head-wrap.
 It requires a [handshake] or [scout] hold.
+The hairbrush can be performed by brining the hand behind the leader's or the follower's head.
+It is interchangeable.

 #### Sugar tuck chase